Posted on November 25, 2017 by

 Buying a House

 When it’s time to buy a house, if you plan on keeping your green perspective, there are number factors to consider.
 Is the house built out of materials that are sustainable?
 In other words, did the wood, concrete, paint, and other building materials come from sustainable resources?
 Has the house been built so that it uses energy in the most efficient way possible?
-For example, are you using thermal energy or solar power to the capacity that is available in your area?
+For example, do you use thermal energy or solar power to the extent of your local capacity?
+Are you considering installing solar panels in your home to reduce your energy use?
+(Find out about solar panel costs at https://emtsolar.com/what-is-the-true-cost-of-a-solar-roof-for-your-home/).

 Choosing a Career